 Table 2 tests more formally whether coverage terminations make the directors of the shocked firms busier, by controlling for the other potential determinants of board attendance left out in the construction of Figure 3.
 The specification shown in column 1 includes all sample observations.
-Treated directors are those experiencing a coverage termination in fiscal year t-1, regardless of whether they also serve on other boards.
+Treated directors are those experiencing a coverage termination in fiscal year t - 1, regardless of whether they also serve on other boards.
 All other director-firm-years serve as controls, regardless of whether they share any directors with shocked firms.
-The point estimate for the treatment indicator is 0.333 (p = 0.002), confirming the result shown in Figure 3 that directors become more likely to attend at least 75% of their board and committee meetings, and so presumably monitor more, when firm A sees a reduction in its analyst coverage.
-Column 2 restricts the set of controls to firms that have no director interlocks with any shocked firm during our sample period ("not firm B" in the language of the model).
+The point estimate for the treatment indicator is 0.265 percentage points (p = 0.018), confirming the result shown in Figure 3 that directors become more likely to attend at least 75% of their board and committee meetings, and so presumably monitor more, when firm A sees a reduction in its analyst coverage.18 Column 2 restricts the set of controls to firms that do not have any directors in common with a shocked firm during our sample period ("not firm B" in the language of the model).
 This makes little difference to the magnitude of the treatment effect.